 As each insurance company creates their own criteria for coverage of tests, you may need to work with your healthcare provider and your insurance company to obtain coverage of further diagnostic testing.

 Visit the blood draw locator to either find a partner lab near you and contact them to schedule an appointment or determine if the location allows walk-ins.
-You will need a copy of your completed test request form and an unopened Galleri sample collection kit for your blood draw.
+You will need a copy of your completed test request form and an unopened Galleri specimen collection kit for your blood draw.

 Once you receive your collection kit, please do not break the quality seal on it.
 The collection kit should be opened by the trained practitioner who draws your blood sample.
 Make sure you store it at room temperature until your blood draw appointment.
 The contents are sensitive to extreme temperatures.
 For example, avoid storing your collection kit in the trunk of your car for long periods of time.